WhiskeySockets/baileys.wiki-site/docs/socket/sending-messages.md

   quoted: msg
 })
 ```
-> Quoting a message allows you to reply directly to any and kind of message, by passing the message object.
+> Quoting lets you reply directly to an existing message by passing its message object.

+---

 ## Media Messages

-### Send Image via Buffer
+### Send Image from Buffer

 ```javascript
 import fs from 'node:fs'